$1.6 Billion in Savings Lost Under Prop 2

 This estimate is by no means an exhaustive accounting of Prop 2's possible financial burdens.
 The following is a cost breakdown of current and predictable taxpayer savings revoked if Prop 2 passes:

-- Public school employee pension reforms.
+Public school employee pension reforms.
 Recently passed legislation includes a cost-shift from employers to employees in the school pension fund.
-These shifts will save taxpayers $312 million in the first year, according to an analysis by the House Fiscal Agency.
+These shifts will save taxpayers $312 million in the first year, according to a state fiscal analysis.
 Under Prop 2, any changes in retirement benefits could be negotiated away in collective bargaining.

 These three items above account for $1.6 billion in annualized savings — but there are other laws that impact state taxpayers that would be in jeopardy if Prop 2 passes.
 While these laws have a clear record of saving taxpayer money, their future savings are uncertain.